 Like the majority of young people in the world, you likely use the Internet daily, either for work or leisure.
 The Internet has become a vital part of life and is incredibly useful.
-However, the Internet can also be harmful and being critical of the content you consume is vital to protecting your mental health.
+However, the Internet can also be harmful.
+Being critical of the content you consume is vital to protecting your mental health.
 A simple Instagram post or a twitter thread fueled by recent “cancel culture" can be damaging.
 Besides triggering content, Internet addiction has also exponentially increased in recent years, affecting not only adults, teens, and even toddlers.

 The Internet Makes Life Easy

 There is certainly the possibility for negative consequences from accessing the Internet.
 However, the Internet can also provide many positive side effects.
 In one fell swoop you can check the weather, find a restaurant to go to if the weather is nice, determine if traffic is going to be a nightmare when travelling to that restaurant, and post on your social media about your meal.
 By creating ease in life, the Internet helps to relieve stress and make people feel more connected to the world.
 The ability to communicate with people you might never have met without the Internet helps people to create relationships.
 This also gives them access to support and confidence boosts they may not have gotten without the Internet.

 How the Internet Can Affect Mental Health

 Although useful, the ease the Internet provides has led to a major increase in cases of Internet Addiction in younger generations.
 The popularity of social media and Internet relationships led to a decline in people forming strong relationships in real life.
 Internet dependence also correlates to an increase in mental illnesses like depression and anxiety.
 Loneliness is also common the longer someone stays online, which can fuel mental health issues.